 Silver (Ar) has been around since ancient times.
-We are still unsure who discovered silver and there's no indication that the form of the word in any of the ancient languages, such as classical Greek and Latin, exists to honor its discoverer.
+We are still unsure who discovered silver and there's no indication that the form of the word in any of the ancient languages such as classical Greek and Latin, exists to honour its discoverer.

-Silver is a very ductile, malleable (slightly harder than gold), coinage metal, with a brilliant white metallic luster that can take a high degree of polish.
+Silver is a very ductile, malleable (slightly harder than gold), coinage metal with a brilliant white metallic lustre that can take a high degree of polish.

-Silver is stable in oxygen and water, but tarnishes when exposed to sulfur compounds in air or water to form a black sulfide layer
+Silver is stable in oxygen and water but tarnishes when exposed to sulphur compounds in air or water to form a black sulphide layer

 Some of our chains from Italy are rhodium plated to keep the white look for longer.
-Argentium silver, that we use at Jenna Clifford, does not need to be rhodium plated because of it’s precious characteristics.
+Argentium silver, used at Jenna Clifford, does not need to be rhodium plated because of its precious characteristics.

 All silver jewellery cannot be rhodium plated as the metal can contaminate the rhodium solution

 At Jenna Clifford, we use Argentium Silver for silver creations, replacing the previously used Sterling Silver .
-We chose to move to Argentium beacause of a few distinct characteristics:
+We chose to move to Argentium because of a few distinct characteristics: